cchauve/DLTcount/src/README.md

 > \> python DLTasymptotics.py newick '(0,(1,(2,(3,4)5)6)7)8' DLT
 (0,(1,(2,(3,4)5)6)7)8	46.46904190465355

-Warning: in the DLT model, solving the system can require a lot of memory and time.
+**Warning**: in the DLT model, solving the system can require a lot of memory and time for large values of $k$.